jiahaog/jiahao.codes/src/pages/blog/2018-02-25-integrating-and-building-all-the-things/index.md

 ## Acknowledgements

 Many thanks to [Glen](https://github.com/glencbz) for reviewing this post, and [gilbarbara/logos](https://github.com/gilbarbara/logos) for the images in the cover image.
+SVG icons on this website are taken from [Font Awesome](https://fontawesome.com/).